 In the event of inaccuracies, any changes to official transcripts are made only after a thorough review of the transcript by counselors and course teachers.
 Gradebooks, master agreements, and report cards are reviewed to support the changes to ensure its accuracy.
 No changes are made without the approval of the course teacher and Method administration.

 Extra Credit Policy

 Extra credit is an opportunity to

-- deepen or extend learning and develop mastery of the learning outcomes - reinforce their understanding of concepts taught in class a way for students to make up incomplete or unsubmitted assignments or to provide a last-minute effort for the student
+- deepen or extend learning and develop mastery of the learning outcomes - reinforce their understanding of concepts taught in class

 Extra credit is not: